dobromir-hristov/palettify/docs/started.md

 > We will be using [ES2015](https://github.com/lukehoban/es6features) in the code samples in the guide.

-After initializing, `boxShadowPalette` returns an instance containing handy methods to modify the plugin after it has been setup.
+After initializing, `palettify` returns an instance containing handy methods to modify the plugin after it has been setup.
 Almost everything is configurable.
 From the color used, to the type of box shadow that is applied to the element.
 You could even add extra styles by extending some methods.

 ### Markup